 Combination therapy with pegylated interferon and ribavirin – often referred to as PEG/riba therapy – increases the chances of getting rid of the virus from your body.

-In May 2011, the FDA approved two new medications that are part of a drug group called HCV protease inhibitors.
-These new drugs directly attack the Hepatitis C virus to stop it from growing.
+In May 2011, the FDA approved two new medications that are part of a drug group called protease inhibitors.
 They are:

 - Boceprevir (brand name Victrelis)

 These drugs directly attack the Hepatitis C virus to stop it from growing and are sometimes referred to as direct-acting antivirals (DAAs).
 The protease inhibitors are approved to be used in people with HCV genotypye 1 in combination with PEG/riba therapy.
 They cannot be used alone; using PEG/riba plus one of the protease inhibitors is called triple therapy.